Wishing all Notes from the Frontier readers a Happy Labor Day Weekend!

-Thousands of workers fought and many were killed for the rights we have today.
-They are
+Thousands of workers fought and died for the rights we have today.
+Because of them, we have protections as workers.
+Labor Day honors them.

 For most Americans, today—Labor Day—is the last hurrah of summer—picnics, bar-b-que, that last summer weekend party before autumn.
 While you’re flipping that